 I know that my husband was in my life to help me become who I am now.
 I believe I was destined to have become a widow at some point had I married others who are now deceased, but it was Chuck who was meant to share this journey with me.
 It was a God ordained connection, that helped us both to fulfill our individual purpose.
 He helped me and I helped him; that is what I believe.

 I’m astounded by the insights and revelations I’ve had over these recent years, like the Mark Twain quote: “The two most important days of your life are the day you were born and the day you find out why.”
-My family, my maternal grandmother who did laundry for a living, my paternal grandmother who taught school and wrote and published her work, are a part of my DNA, and they laid the foundation for those of us who have come after.And now I know why I was born, but so many, stuck in a hamster-wheel,never do.
+My family, my maternal grandmother who did laundry for a living, my paternal grandmother who taught school and wrote and published her work, are a part of my DNA, and they laid the foundation for those of us who have come after.And now I know why I was born, but so many, stuck in a hamster-wheel,never find out why.

-It is for all this that I give thanks –my life that I cherish,the new understanding about the importance of giving oneself permission to live an authentic life, and for you, my dear friends old and new, my beautiful family, my extended family,my BFFs who are like sisters and brothers to me,you are a part of the fulfillment of my destiny.
+It is for all this that I give thanks –my life, a new understanding about the importance of giving oneself permission to live an authentic life, and for you, my dear friends old and new, my beautiful family, my extended family,my BFFs who are like sisters and brothers to me,you are a part of the fulfillment of my destiny.

-I hope, in some way, that my words, are helping you to discover the meaning of your life and if so I am grateful for that too.
+I hope, in some way, that my written words, are helping you to discover the meaning of your life and if so I am grateful for that too.

 Read more about grief and recovery after loss in Brave in a New World: A Guide to Grieving the Loss of a Spouse available at Amazon, Barnes and Noble and all other e-booksellers.